MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-enter-data.md

 ---
-title: How to Enter Data in Fields| Microsoft Docs
+title: How to Enter Data in Business Central| Microsoft Docs
 description: Learn about general features that help you enter data in fields.
 author: SorenGP
 ms.service: dynamics365-business-central